-Scientific Communication lectures are offered to WRNMMC researchers and residents.
-Dr. Tmanova can conduct the educational program analysis, design, development, implementation, and evaluation of learning programs to identify the learning gap in WRNMMC post-graduate trainees and develop learning solutions to enhance military medicine education.
-Dr. Tmanova has subject-specific expertise and experience in the pathobiology, microbiology, molecular biology, veterinary science, food science, information sciences, information technology, and information technology education.
+Research Information lectures are offered to WRNMMC researchers and residents.
+Dr. Tmanova can conduct the educational program analysis, design, development, implementation, and evaluation of learning programs to identify the learning gap in WRNMMC post-graduate trainees and develop learning solutions to enhance information literacy and academic research education.

-If you have questions about the development of educational program, educational curriculum, and scientific communication lectures, please contact informationist, Dr. Tmanova.
+If you have questions about the development of educational program, educational curriculum, and scientific communication lectures, please contact research librarian, Dr. Tmanova.

-If you have questions about the scientific communication lectures, please contact informationist, Dr. Tmanova.
+If you have questions and recommendations about the survey, please contact Dr. Tmanova.

 After-hours access to the library is available to WRNMMC Staff via the CDO at 301-295-4611.